-Yes, Individuals who want to file for divorce may have the option of filing “fault” or “no-fault” divorce in PA.
+In Pennsylvania, individuals who want to file for divorce may have the option of filing “fault” or “no-fault” divorce.

 As the name suggests, fault divorces are available to those married individuals who can prove very specific reasons why they should be divorced.
 These reasons relate to the other spouse’s conduct that is considered so bad that the Court will grant the “innocent and injured spouse” a divorce.
 This type of conduct includes the following:

 - Desertion for one (1) year or more

 - Cruel treatment that endangers the life or health of the other spouse

 - Other actions making life intolerable for the innocent spouse

 A no-fault divorce allows couples to achieve a divorce without alleging that either spouse is specifically at fault for the breakdown of the marriage.
 Usually, a no-fault divorce is a divorce by mutual consent, meaning both spouses agree that the marriage is irretrievably broken.
 This type of divorce requires a 90-day waiting period before the Court will grant the divorce.
 Otherwise, when a party does not consent, the Court will grant a no-fault divorce if the spouses continuously live separately and apart for at least one (1) year.

 If a spouse wants to consider a fault divorce, there are things he or she should consider.
 For starters, an individual must determine whether the other spouse’s conduct rises to the level warranting a fault divorce.